 These are some games similar to World of Warcraft, each unique and different in its own aspect.
 When talking about MMORPGs, the player’s preference is ultimately what matters.

 Hopefully, this list will prove to be a valuable resource for those who wish to step out of the World of Warcraft realm and indulge in new adventures somewhere else.

-If you do know of other games worthy of this list, do leave your comments below.
+If you do know of other games worthy of this list, do leave your comments below before the box closes.